dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 <!--End mc_embed_signup-->

 <p></p>
 Once you enter the details, hit subscribe key.
-You should receive an email right after the subscription.
+You should receive an email right then.
 Actually this is the form I'm using in my website.
 You will get the same form when you click on **subscribe** button in the menu bar.
 The form may look different but it does the same job as this form.